Aantrreksh/sql-query/sqlref/sql_reference.template.md

 ### Create View
 {: #chapterCreateView}

-<h4 id="createView">createView</h4>
+#### createView
+{: #createView}

 <!--include-svg src="./svgfiles/createView.svg" target="./diagrams/createView.svg" alt="syntax diagram for a create view command" layout="@break@" -->

-<h4 id="identifierComment">identifierComment</h4>
+#### identifierComment
+{: #identifierComment}

 <!--include-svg src="./svgfiles/identifierComment.svg" target="./diagrams/identifierComment.svg" alt="syntax diagram for identifier comment definition" layout="@break@" -->

 Create a view definition in the catalog, based on existing table and view definitions.
 If a table or view with the same name exists in the same {{site.data.keyword.sqlquery_short}} instance, you receive an error, unless the `IF NOT EXISTS` clause is specified.

 The query definition is mandatory.
 It automatically specifies the SQL query that is used, whenever you use the view in a FROM clause of a query.
 You can hide some complexity of your data model by creating views on top of your tables.
 It is also possible to define views on top of other views.

 ```sql
 -- create a view on top of table customer